Criteria for the economic viability of fusion power plants

-\textbf{\textit{Log-Log-Concavity:}} Although $V$ is not convex with respect to arithmetic (linear) combinations of parameters, a stronger structural property holds on the strictly positive box-constrained domain $\Theta_{+}$.
-Define $\ell \equiv \log \theta$ componentwise on $\Theta_{+}$.
-It is shown in the Supplement \cite{supplement} that $\log \Qecon$ is a concave function of $\ell$ on $\Theta_{+}$, i.e.\ $\Qecon$ is log-log-concave on the strictly positive interior.
-The proof exploits the fact that, after clearing the utilization factor, $\Qecon$ has the form of a monomial divided by a sum of log-log-convex terms, together with the log-log-convexity of the annuity factor $\phi(i,\tau_{\rm life})$.
-The immediate geometric consequence is that every super-level set

-is convex in log-coordinates: on the domain actually used for the weighted closest-viable-design optimization, there are no disconnected pockets of viability, no re-entrant corners, and no spurious feasible regions.
+\title[Article Title]{{ ACCEPTED for publication in the \textbf{\textit{Journal of Fusion Energy}}} \\ \phantom{000} Criteria for the economic viability of \ is convex in log-coordinates: on the domain actually used for the weighted closest-viable-design optimization, there are no disconnected pockets of viability, no re-entrant corners, and no spurious feasible regions.
 This convexity is not a statement about the full boundary-inclusive feasible set $\Theta$; it applies to the strictly positive subset on which the log transformation is well-defined.

 \textbf{\textit{Boundary Properties}}: One striking feature of $\mathcal{V}$ is the presence of thresholds or ``cliffs'' in certain directions.
 Because some parameters must exceed minimum values for viability, the $\Qecon=1$ surface often lies near those thresholds.
 For example, there may be a minimum required $\mathrm{P_{f}/S}$ and $\mathrm{X_{S}}$ such that below those values, no solution exists.
 In the $\mathrm{P_{f}/S}$ vs $\mathrm{X_{S}}$ plane, this manifests as a steep corner---if both power density and fluence limit are too low, $\Qecon$ falls off sharply.
 In these regions, the $\Qecon$ surface is almost like a cliff: small deviations can lead to non-viability.
 Above the cliff, however, improvements yield diminishing returns---once in the viable region, changing a parameter further helps less and less.
 For instance, increasing $\mathrm{X_{S}}$ beyond a certain point (so components last extremely long) might not increase $\Qecon$ much if the plant is already running at $\mathrm{>90\%}$ utilization.
 The feasible region thus has a kind of ``corner'' or knee in many 2-D projections: one must first climb up to a threshold, after which further improvements flatten out in value.
 This implies that the boundary $\Qecon=1$ is often curved and has high curvature in some areas---it is not a flat plane through the space, but rather an irregular surface, bent and steep in some directions (near thresholds) and flatter in others (where additional margin exists).